 “Show me someone who doesn’t like an R/C car, and he’s no relative of mine.”

 Okay he never said that — but anyone who doesn’t like radio controlled cars (or planes or helicopters) has no right to say they’ve an “inner child” in them.
 Especially now that R/Cs are so inexpensive while still being heavy on the features and can be recharged with USB so you never have to worry about batteries.
+Speaking of heavy on the features, that’s what you get when you buy the best iPhone around.

 All that is good but it gets better, thanks to desk pets.
 Because they’ve added R/C cars to their stable — the CarBot.
 And this little guy not only runs rings around their TankBot from earlier, but continues to give you the choice of autonomous control or letting your smartphone (iPhone/Android) take the lead as to where it can go and how it’s going to get there.